Skip to main content

 Key Takeaways

-• Your credit utilization ratio compares the balance you’re carrying on revolving credit lines (usually credit cards) against your overall combined credit limit.
+• Your credit utilization ratio compares your balance on revolving credit lines (usually credit cards) against your overall combined revolving credit limit.

 • A low credit utilization ratio demonstrates responsible borrowing and an ability to make payments on new loans and lines of credit.

-• You could lower your credit utilization ratio by paying down your credit card balances and increasing your total credit limit.
+• Paying down your credit card balances and increasing your total credit limit could lower your credit utilization ratio.

 What Is a Credit Utilization Ratio?